 As a result of the COVID-19 global pandemic, the Company formed a crisis management team which continues to constantly review and monitor the situation and actively communicate with physicians and staff.
 WELL's corporate owned clinics have generally remained open throughout the COVID-19 pandemic as they are considered an essential service.
 WELL executed its business continuity plan in March 2020, which included a mandatory work from home policy for the majority of its non-clinical employees.
-Today, WELL's non-clinical employees are working from home as well as in the office.
-The Company has recently implemented a policy whereby all persons must show proof of vaccination when working at or visiting WELL's corporate offices.
+Today, WELL's non-clinical employees have generally formed a hybrid approach to work with employees working from home as well as in the office.
+The Company has recently implemented a policy whereby all persons must show proof of vaccination or demonstrate that they have fully recovered from an infection when working at or visiting WELL's corporate offices.